MLB

 Fantasy Baseball Closer Report

-Here are some important closer tidbits from the first week of the fantasy baseball season as we head into Sunday’s action:
+Here are some important closer tidbits from the fifth week of the fantasy baseball season as we head into Sunday’s action:

 Blown Saves